 The change we're seeing:

 Faced with a fast-growing public health crisis and woefully inadequate national pandemic preparation, we did the right thing by shutting down huge swaths of our economy that relied on face-to-face interactions.
-The painful consequence has been massive job losses that for several weeks straight have broken every record set before this crisis hit.
+The painful consequence has been massive job losses that for many weeks straight have broken every record set before this crisis hit.
 So much so that graphs of weekly unemployment claims have literally jumped off the charts.

 Another way to visualize the economic impact of the COVID crisis is by looking at data from OpenTable on the number of people eating meals at restaurants in its network (either through reservations or walk-ins).
 The graph below compares this data for a given week in 2020 to its equivalent week in 2019.
 Restaurants fully closed in Boston and Massachusetts roughly four days before those nationwide.
 Stay-at-home orders covered most of the United States for all of April, and so there was basically no one dining-in at any restaurants all the way into May.
-Starting on May 1, however, there’s been a steady uptick in seated dining numbers nationwide as states have gradually started reopening.

 To see interactive presentation of these graphs and others, go to the Opportunity Insights Economic Tracker online.